Fisher United Methodist Church (Richardson, La.) records

 Immediate Source of Acquisition

 Unknown person dropped off collection at the Louisiana Conference Office (Baton Rouge, La.), then transferred by Rhonda Whitley (Ministry Coordinator, Congregational Development and Transformation) in 2023.
-Collection originially received as part of Centenary UMC (Franklinton, La.) records.
+Collection originally received as part of Centenary UMC (Franklinton, La.) records.
+The Official Membership and Church Record (1893-2013) was transferred by Rhonda Whitley in July 2024 (accession number 2024-024).

 Repository Details